sinan84/KarateFramework/README.md

-# Automation Test Exercice by Using Karate Framework
+# Automation Testing Exercice by Using Karate Framework Features

 ## Instructions